-At Greenfield, children achieve a secure foundation in the vast array of English skills.
+At Kippax Greenfield, children achieve a secure foundation in the vast array of English skills.
 English encompasses a number of fundamental life skills.
 It enables us to communicate confidently with different audiences, ensuring that we listen carefully to the ideas of others as well as sharing our own ideas, thoughts and opinions appropriately.
-It helps us to interpret large amounts of information effectively which in turn empowers us to make clear, unbiased decisions.
+It helps us to interpret large amounts of information effectively, which in turn empowers us to make clear, unbiased decisions.
 Children acquire a wide range of English skills and techniques to help them prepare for adult life, employment, further study and training.

 The study of English allows us to immerse ourselves in high-quality texts and digital literacy.
 It provides us with new experiences and, at times, an escape from reality.
 We are able to write, read and discuss topics that are important to us and share our views in a number of interesting ways.